 Except Integrated Sustainability launches a new approach to sustainable urban development: Catalytic Buildings.
 Catalytic Buildings are next generation high performance buildings that boost the economic, social, and physical sustainability of entire urban areas.
-Going beyond energy-neutral buildings, a Catalytic Building enhances the autonomy, resilience and/or the equity of the system within which it exists – be it a single neighbourhood or an entire city.
+Going beyond energy-neutral buildings, a Catalytic Building enhances the autonomy, resilience and/or the equity of the system within which it exists – be it a single neighborhood or an entire city.
 The white paper sets out the concept and rules, and gives practical examples.
+Read more about it here and download the whitepaper PDF below.

 The built environment is in the spotlight in the global sustainability conversation.
 Cities are responsible for two-thirds of the global energy demand comes from urban centres, as well as the 70% of CO2 emissions.
 According to the United Nations, by the year 2050 over 70% of global population will live in cities.
 Today, the building and construction sector account for a large proportion of the globe's finite resources exploited each year; 40% of worldwide energy use, 30% of energy-related greenhouse gas emission, nearly 12% of water use, and almost 40% of waste.